-Andreas Klöden returns to the winner's circle in the Tour of the Basque Country as Tony Martin wins the final time trial.
+Andreas Klöden takes overall title at Tour of the Basque Country as Tony Martin wins final TT

 Andreas Klöden (RadioShack) returned to the winner’s circle Saturday in the six-day Tour of the Basque Country more than a decade after his 2000 win after besting the GC contenders in the hilly race against the clock to close out the race.

 Defending champion Chris Horner (RadioShack) didn’t have the legs to challenge his teammate in the 24km TT, stopping the clock at 55 seconds slower for ninth on the stage and settled into second place overall at 47 seconds back in another excellent outing for RadioShack.
 Robert Gesink (Rabobank) revealed some impressive TT legs to round out the final podium with third overall.